michellbrito/bloodbank/README.md

 open .env
 DB_PASS=your_password

-// install npm stages stored in the package.json npm i
+// install npm packages stored in the package.json npm i

 // start the node application